 Thus, the current comes frоm the magnetic field created bу аn electromagnetic соil that dеlivеrѕ pulses through the fоrеhеаd.

-Although they are small, these induced electric currents in the brain cause the neurones to become more active.
-Consequently, it is this stimulation that triggers changes in the brains circuits responsible for depression.
+Although they are small, these induced electric currents in the brain cause the neurons to become more active.
+Consequently, it is this stimulation that triggers changes in the brain’s circuits responsible for depression.

 In other words, the magnetic pulses delivered from the TMS coil reinvigorate parts of the brain that might not be working properly in patients suffering from depression.

 Current research shows that if small electrical currents are induced in the prefrontal cortex of the brain, there is an increase in blood flow and glucose metabolism.
 Thus, leading to an increased neuronal activity that appears to elevate mood.